mariannestor/altinn-studio/src/studio/README.md

 #### Designer

 The Designer component can be run locally when developing/debugging.
 The rest of the solution (`repository` and `load-balancer`) will still have to be running in containers.
-Follow the install steps above if this has not already been done.
+Follow the installation steps above if this has not already been done.

 Stop the container running Designer.